pitt-cdm/2019spring/resources.md

 *This section will expand as we move forward; feel free to suggest others that you come across!* (You can file a pull request or just email me.)

 ### Audio
 Under the <a href="#free-and-licensed-images-music-and-other-assets">assets listings</a> above, you might find FreeSound, CCMixter, SoundCloud, and Jamendo especially pertinent.
-See also the section on <a href="#file-compression">file compression</a>, below.
+See also the sections on <a href="#file-compression">file compression</a> and the link to <a href="#other-resource-roundups">Courtney Danforth's soundwriting advice</a>, below.

 <dl>
 <dt><a href="http://manual.audacityteam.org/index.html#using">Audacity Wiki</a></dt>
-<dd>As with GIMP, members of the community that created the tool have contributed their own tips and tricks; in this case, it comes in the form of a minimally styled wiki.
+<dd>Members of the community that created the tool have contributed their own tips and tricks; in this case, it comes in the form of a minimally styled wiki.
 I find it not always as clear as I might like, but many of my initial searches led here, regardless, so it's worth familiarizing yourself with the sections.
 I do recommend at least starting with their <a href="http://manual.audacityteam.org/man/audacity_tour_guide.html">Audacity Tour Guide</a>, and the documentation on how to properly install Audacity and add mp3 export is essential.</dd>

 <dt><a href="https://theaudacitytopodcast.com/tap040-10-tips-for-how-to-keep-audacity-from-crashing/">10 Tips for How to Keep Audacity from Crashing</a></dt>
 <dd>The title says it all.
 I haven't had problems, but if you start to, have a look here.</dd>